 The bar in the Cenote serves decent food for a quite chip price, and cold beers: you have all what you need to relax there in a hot day.
 There was also a travelling musician, Nicolàs Ramos, who performed some classics with his guitar.
 Tommy got extremely fascinated, and tried to play with his using his smaller fake guitar: we had lot of fun watching him 🙂

-Around 4 it was time to leave, so packed our beach equipment in the car, stopped on the laguna for few last family pictures, and took the road toward Mahahual.
+Around 4 it was time to leave.
+So we packed our beach equipment in the car, stopped on the laguna for few last family pictures, and took the road toward Mahahual.